 Making kimchi is not complicated, but it does take some time.
-We will share with you all of the important details for making your own kimchi and the process to can your kimchi and preserve it.
+We will share with you all of the important details for making your own kimchi and the process of canning your kimchi and preserving it.
 Make a large batch and store some away!

-Keep reading to find out everything you need to know about making and canning kimchi.
+Keep reading to find out everything about how to make and can kimchi.

 Everything You Need to Know About Kimchi

 We think it is important to walk you through the entire process before you dive into canning kimchi.
 After all, you probably need to make some kimchi first.
 Kimchi is not something you can throw together in a few minutes and then can right away.

 Your kimchi is prepared and then must go through a fermenting process.
 The fermenting process is not hands-on so once you’ve initially prepared the kimchi you can leave it to ferment for 5-10 days and then proceed with the canning process.